Q. What is Amazon IoT Analytics?

 Q. What retention policies do I have on my Data Stores and Channels?

 You can choose to set your own data retention policies on the Data stores and Channels.
 You can select the retention period for any number of days.
 If you do not select any retention period, the service will retain your data for unlimited period.

-AWS IoT Analytics service supports JSON and Binary formats (Binary JSON, protocol buffers, etc.).
+Amazon IoT Analytics service supports JSON and Binary formats (Binary JSON, protocol buffers, etc.).
 In case the messages are binary, the first activity of your Pipeline needs to be the Lambda activity with an output of a valid JSON.